tduretz/MineralEoS.jl/README.md

 ```

 # Governing equations

+## Birch-Murnaghan order 3 - Einstein model

 The total pressure accounts for mechanical and thermal contributions:

 ```math
 P = P_\text{ref}(V, T_\text{0}) + \Delta P_\text{th}(V, T)
 ```

 This equation is non-linear and can be solved for $V$ by Newton-Raphson iterations.
 The latter are greatly facilitated by the use of the automatic differention package [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl).
+This EoS model is referred to as `BM3`.

 The mechanical part accounts for the Birch-Murnaghan model: